Uli-Chen/DIVER/README.md

 - `runs/FULL_seed<seed>/metrics.jsonl`: round-by-round node and directed-edge precision, recall, and F1.
 - `runs/FULL_seed<seed>/final_graph.graphml`: the recovered graph.
 - `EFFICIENCY.json`: recorded token usage, including initialization.

-Scores are stored as fractions; multiply by 100 for the paper's percentage scale.
-Entity matching normalizes case and whitespace and resolves unambiguous abbreviation aliases.
-Edges are unique ordered endpoint pairs; relation labels do not affect matching.
-Ground truth comes from the same fixed index being queried and is used only for evaluation.

-The result summaries include precision-adjusted recall (PAR): `precision * recall`, calculated separately for each seed before averaging.
-The evaluator in `src/evaluation/graph_recovery.py` also implements the paper's topology-weighted coverage metrics.

-The historical Agriculture table combined original seed 43 with rerun1 seeds 42 and 44.
-These are selected results, not an unselected three-seed validation.
-Retain every attempt when reporting new reproductions.